google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/permission-ux.md

 user experience when asking for permission from the user to send them push messages.

-Sadly, very few sites give much consideration as to how they ask their user for permission, so lets take a brief aside to look at both good and bad UX.
+Sadly, very few sites give much consideration to how they ask their user for permission, so let's take a brief aside to look at both good and bad UX.

 ## Common Patterns

-There have been a few common patterns emerging that should guide / help you when deciding what is best for your users and use case.
+There have been a few common patterns emerging that should guide and help you when deciding what is best for your users and use case.

 ### Value Proposition